hashicorp/consul/website/source/docs/commands/keyring.html.markdown

 are installed on the cluster.
 You can ensure that a key is not installed using the `-list` and `-remove` options.

+With the exception of the `-init` argument, all operations performed by this command can only be run against server nodes, and affect both the LAN and WAN keyrings in lock-step.

 All variations of the `keyring` command, unless otherwise specified below, will return 0 if all nodes reply and there are no errors.
 If any node fails to reply or reports failure, the exit code will be 1.